KitwareMedical/SlicerITKUltrasound/Documentation/source/index.rst

     :target: https://github.com/KitwareMedical/SlicerITKUltrasound

 A `3D Slicer`_ [Fedorov2012]_ extension for ultrasound image formation,
 processing, and analysis.
-Interfaces built off the ITKUltrasound_ library [McCormick2014]_.
+Interfaces are built off the ITKUltrasound_ library [McCormick2014]_.
 The modules available in this extension are useful for both 2D and 3D image generation for traditional B-mode imaging [McCormick2010]_, but also next-generation ultrasound image modalities like ultrasound